This spring, Connecticut Public Radio's Where We Live sits down with three prominent Connecticut women from very different backgrounds.

 Host Lucy Nalpathanchil will ask each about “her story” — the journey that led to her success in business and non-profit work.

 We’ll explore questions like how have they confronted gender bias in their careers?
 How do they balance work expectations with their personal lives?
 And what do they want the next generation of women leaders to know?
-This live series will also be taped for broadcast on the popular Where We Live daily radio program on WNPR.
+This live series will also be taped for broadcast on the popular Where We Live daily radio program on Connecticut Public Radio.

-Join us at The Warner Theatre in Torrington, Connecticut for this three-part summer series, and bring your questions!
-Tickets include a brief reception with our featured guest, Lucy Nalpathanchil and the production team from WNPR.
+Join us for this three-part series, and bring your questions!
+Tickets include a brief reception with our featured guest, Lucy Nalpathanchil, and the production team from Connecticut Public Radio.

-- A brief wine and cheese reception will be held at 6:15 pm prior to each program.
+A brief welcome reception with refreshments will be held at 6 p.m. prior to each program.